WhiteLicorice/Ren-s-Courses/Content/Blog/cmsc-131-lab1.md

 ## Laboratory Defense

 The instructor will be available during scheduled laboratory hours in the assigned room for defense or consultation.
-You will be catered to at a first-come first-serve basis.
+You will be catered to at a first-come first-served basis.
 It is mandatory to present your code, answer inquiries, and perform live programming if the instructor deems it necessary to further check your understanding.

 If a laboratory defense for an activity fails to be conducted within **one month** of its assignment, the instructor will be forced to give a failing grade.
 Scoring will be done during the laboratory defense (no defense, no grade policy).
 Extensions may be granted due to extraordinary circumstances, but ultimately remains up to the judgment of the instructor.